Chopin’s visit to Edinburgh

 Two minutes walk from here is the birthplace of Robert Louis Stevenson.

-Sources and Further Reading
+Further Reading

 Chopin page on Classic FM.